dndrade/CSC211H_Thamires-Andrade_HonorsProject_Spring2021/README.md

 ## Drivers

-In order to run your program with MySQL, the following drivers are needed.
+In order to run the program with MySQL, the following drivers are needed.
-Instructions on how to use them in your own application are linked below.
+Instructions on how to use them on your own application are linked below.

 | Driver | Github |
 | ------ | ------ |